Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Anatomy of Ponzi schemes

-In this~\namecref{sec:source-code} we analyse the source code of Ponzi schemes, to understand their behaviour, and find analogies between different schemes.
+In this~\namecref{sec:source} we analyse the source code of Ponzi schemes, to understand their behaviour, and find analogies between different schemes.
 We then discuss some security issues found in the analysed contracts.
-We also study how these schemes are promoted on the web, finding that in many cases there is a discrepancy between the advertisement and the actual chances of obtaining a payout.